Technological impacts

 Tools developed using BLDS:

-Boulder County developed a pilot open data platform to extend access to land use information using the open standard for the public and developers
+developed a to extend access to land use information using the open standard for the public and developers

-Accela built a year in review app so data users can compare permits across regions
+built a so data users can compare permits across regions